agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 About a third of my class had offers within a week or two, another third took about a month or slightly longer, and the last third dragged out over a few months with one or two of my friends taking more than four months.
-I've known Fellows in other sessions who have taken six months of interviewing to get an offer.
+I've known Fellows in other sessions who spent six months interviewing before receiving an offer.

 [faq]: https://www.insightdatascience.com/faq